 Your employer laid you off, and now there’s a severance agreement waiting on your signature.
 It’s normal to feel overwhelmed.
 But that document you’re holding?
 It’s not your only option.
-You can ask for more or walk away with better terms.
+You can negotiate severance pay or walk away with better terms.

 A severance agreement isn’t a gift.
 It’s a contract.
 And contracts can be negotiated, especially if they contain terms that impact your money, benefits, reputation, or rights.
 In other words, you can learn how to negotiate a severance package without putting your dignity or your legal standing on the line.